fpventures/playercard/README.md

 ## That's all
 Confused?
 Ask any half-competent AI to explain it to you.

 Still confused?
-[Visit us](https://www.fastpack.ventures) for a consultation.
+[Hire us](https://www.fastpack.ventures) for a consultation.